lightdesign/LDProgressView/README.md

 ### Coming soon...

 Version 2.0 will have some great improvements that'll allow for all sorts of customizations and make writing your own drawing subclass for let's say a vertical background gradient will be much easier.
 It'll also take advantage of the CoreAnimation APIs so that different animation types can be easily achieved.
-Stay tuned!
+Take a look at the [core_animation](https://github.com/lightdesign/LDProgressView/tree/core_animation) branch for new commits!

 ### Version 1.1 released!
 (10/11/2013)
 * New property: `borderRadius`